 - Click Authorise for the stock levels to be updated.

 - Click Mark as Received to confirm no further stock will be received, close the order and remove the order from the pending orders list.
+This action is only available after stock received has been authorised.

 If your input method is stock first, authorising stock received will make the invoice tab available.